IanMadlenya/MRAE/README.md

 # Welcome
-**This 3-month project aims at detecting and utilizing mean-reverting phenomenon with machine learning techniques.**
+**This 3-month project aimed at detecting and utilizing mean-reverting phenomenon with machine learning techniques.**

 The code directory provides everything to perform the implementation of mean-reverting portfolios from scratch, meaning from data retrieval, to machine learning utilization, and strategies set up.